Last Updated on

 2. Massage Your Belly

-Massage your belly, but gently.
-You might have noticed your baby reacting to when you rub your belly and other times when you touch your tummy.
-Massaging on belly will make use of that to nudge the baby into moving around.
+Massage your belly gently.
+You might have noticed your baby reacting when you rub your belly or touch your tummy.
+Massaging on the belly will make use of that to nudge the baby into moving around.
 Some may move closer to the touch while others may move away from it.
-You could even feel his punch and kick the stomach pretty evidently.
+You could even feel their punch and kick the stomach pretty evidently.

 3. Eat Spicy Food

-Consuming spicy food will find its way into the amniotic fluid, which is consumed by the baby, making him move actively within you.
-This is a tip that you should consider after consulting an obstetrician because not every woman has a body that can handle spicy food in a good way.
-Sometimes a baby may also react adversely to the spicy food when it reaches him.
+Consuming spicy food will find its way into the amniotic fluid, which is consumed by the baby, making them move actively within you.
+Note: This is a tip that you should consider after consulting an obstetrician because not every woman has a body that can handle spicy food in a good way.
+Sometimes a baby may also react adversely to the spicy food when it reaches them.
 You can eat spicy food once or twice, but do not make it a habit.